MEET BARRY COOPER, FORMER DRUG COP TURNED FREEDOM ACTIVIST AND CRIMINAL DEFENSE EXPERT WITNESS

 “Cooper is a former narcotics officer once considered among the top cops in Texas, where more marijuana is seized each year than in any other state.” –USA TODAY

-Barry is an eight-year veteran beginning his Texas law enforcement career as a police dispatcher for the Gladewater Police Department.
+Barry Cooper began his Texas law enforcement career as a police dispatcher for the Gladewater Police Department.
 He was soon hired by the Big Sandy Police Department where he trained his own narcotic detector dog.
-Although Barry had less than five miles of highway to practice his craft, he made over one hundred drug arrests and broke several seizure records.

 “Barry was even better than he says he was.
 He had a knack for finding drugs and made more arrests and more seizures than all of the other agents combined.
 He was probably the best narcotics officer in the state and maybe the country during his time with the task force.” –Tom Finley, Commander Permian Basin Drug Task Force

 Barry Cooper accumulated a record of over 500 misdemeanor and over 300 felony drug arrests.
 He seized over 50 automobiles and millions in cash and assets.

 Barry Cooper quit law enforcement due to political pressures that were caused by arresting the wrong people and for out- performing the local drug task force and the DEA.

 He arrested the mayor’s son for methamphetamine, a city councilman for marijuana, and caused the funding for the local task force to end.